temporalio/cli/README.md

 > ⚠️ Temporal CLI's API is still a subject for changes. ⚠️

-Temporal CLI is a single-process binary that integrates the Temporal Server and UI suitable for development purposes.
-It also includes commands helpful for operating on Namespaces, Workflows, and other Temporal entities.
+The Temporal CLI is a command-line interface for running Temporal Server and interacting with Workflows, Activities, Namespaces, and other parts of Temporal.

 ## Getting Started